daffainfo/ctf-writeup/BlueHens CTF 2023/Super Admin/README.md

 > Comfort food.

 ## About the Challenge
-We were given a website without a source code, and we need to login as admin in order to get the flag
+We were given a website without the source code, and we need to login as admin in order to get the flag

 ![preview](images/preview.png)